Start your digital transformation journey now

 2. Prescription potential

 The problem is that this is brand-centric, not a customer-centric model.
-Everything revolves around two questions: What can this account contribute to brand promotion, and is it worth it to sway their opinion
+Everything revolves around two questions: What can this account contribute to brand promotion, and is it worth it to sway their opinion?

 Of course, no marketer can escape these two factors, but this only tells how hard to try to engage, not how to engage.
 In this situation, the representatives possess insights into each healthcare professional, their preferences and psychological traits.
 However, representatives don’t decide what content to generate, at least directly.